SAP/terraform-provider-btp/docs/resources/globalaccount_role_collection_assignment.md

 subcategory: ""
 description: |-
   Assigns a user or a group to a role collection on global account level.
+  Tip:
+  You must be assigned to the admin role of the global account.
 ---

 # btp_globalaccount_role_collection_assignment (Resource)

 Assigns a user or a group to a role collection on global account level.

+__Tip:__
+You must be assigned to the admin role of the global account.

 ## Example Usage